k2n/lein-zinc/README.md

 It triggers compilation of scala source and then scala test source.

-You may get java.lang.OutOfMemoryError: PermGen space.
-It can be workedaround by adding JVM options.
+You may get `java.lang.OutOfMemoryError: PermGen space` in JVM prior to Java 8.
+It can be worked around by adding JVM options.

 ```
    $ LEIN_JVM_OPTS="-XX:MaxPermSize=256m" lein zinc